ILCOR GUIDELINES FOR THE TREATMENT OF CARDIAC ARREST

 Survival: defined as the patient being resuscitated and surviving through to hospital discharge.

 According to ILCOR, the critical lifesaving steps of BLS are; Prevention (through the treatment of chronic conditions), Recognition (and activation of the emergency response), Early High-Quality CPR, and Rapid Defibrillation for shockable rhythms.

 ILCOR goes on to define several other elements of these steps that contribute to high-quality care: The two most highly tested and relevant to EMS are appropriate medication administration and communication.

-Communication: Always remember to explain to the patient, family, and any significant others what is being done, and why, in regard to treatment for cardiac arrest or in any other emergency situation.
-Communication with and transfer of data (ECG/EKG, vital signs, etc.) with the receiving hospital and physician is paramount.
+Communication: Always remember to explain to the patient, family, and any significant others what is being done and why in regard to treatment for cardiac arrest or in any other emergency situation.
+Communication with and transferring data (ECG/EKG, vital signs, etc.) with the receiving hospital and physician is paramount.

 When to stop CPR or avoid starting it is less intuitive than beginning CPR and is naturally not the focus of guidelines such as ACLS and BLS.
 Below are the ILCOR guidelines for terminating and continuing resuscitation.

 The following criteria, if present, generally indicate that prolonged resuscitative measures may not be required, as outcomes are generally poorer in these populations and have a significantly reduced chance of survival to hospital discharge.